shortstack/deploy/README.md

 aws ecr create-repository --repository-name web
 ```

 Modify Dockerfiles and build Docker images or add your own.
 Then push to newly created ECS repositories.
+The script assumes the web server runs on port 8080, and the API server runs on port 9000.
+You can change these to fit your applications.

 ```
 eval sudo $(aws ecr get-login --region us-east-1)